-- \ behaviour and attitudes: the development and dissemination of approaches and methods for enabling outsiders to change - \ assuring quality: how to prevent rapid spread bringing low quality how to make self-critical awareness and improvement part of the genes of PRA - \ PRA in large organisations: how to establish and maintain PRA in large organisations (government departments, large NGOs, universities.....) the flexibility, diversity and behaviour and attitudes required by PRA. are compromises and trade-offs needed, inevitable...? - \ helping distant donors and others understand, exercise restraint, and change their norms, rewards and procedures to permit and promote PRA (including senior and middle level officials and NGO staff, in both N and S)

-- \ a culture of sharing and lateral learning: how to sustain and enhance sharing, between outsiders and villagers, between different organisations NGOs, government departments, universities and training institutes... and to avoid possessive territoriality.
-Sharing and learning laterally, as when local people themselves become facilitators of PRA - \ participatory Monitoring and Evaluation.
-How better to enable poor people and communities to do their own M and E. - \ empowerment, the weak, and conflicts: how to enable women, and the poorer, to take part more and more, and to gain more and more, and how to identify, help the resolution of conflicts between groups in communities - \ inventiveness and creativity: how to sustain and enhance inventiveness and creativity with new methods, and with combinations and sequences of methods, and how to develop and spread better alternatives to questionnaire surveys - \ trainer/facilitators: how to help more people become good trainer'facilitators, and to have the freedom to provide PRA learning experiences for others.
-Are new arrangements needed?
+- behaviour and attitudes: the development and dissemination of approaches and methods for enabling outsiders to change - quality: how to prevent rapid spread bringing low quality how to make selfcritical awareness and improvement part of the genes of PRA - institutional: how to establish and maintain participation in and through large organisations (government departments, large NGOs, universities....) with the flexibility, diversity and behaviour and attitudes required by good PRA. - donors and central Governments: how to help donors and governments to understand, exercise restraint, and change their norms, rewards and procedures to permit and promote PRA, not demanding too much too fast, not setting targets for disbursements, and assuring good training - participatory poverty assessments: how to evolve and spread PPAs, and ensure that they lead to good changes in policy and practice - governance: how to link PRA with governance, especially local level government administration - sharing and networking: how to sustain and enhance sharing, between outsiders and villagers, between different organisations NGOs, government departments, universities and training institutes.
+Sharing and learning laterally, as when local people themselves become facilitators of PRA.
+And how to develop and spread networks for sharing and mutual support between practitioners. - participatory Monitoring and Evaluation: how to further develop and spread M and E in which poorer people and communities do their own M and E. - empowerment and conflict resolution: how to enable women, and the poorer, to take part more and more, and to gain more and more, and how to identify, help the resolution of conflicts between groups and between communities - inventiveness, creativity and pluralism: how to sustain and enhance inventiveness and creativity, learning from and with other participatory traditions, and evolving new approaches, methods, combinations and sequences, and restraining routine repetition - trainer/facilitators: how to help more people become good trainer/facilitators, and to have the freedom to provide PRA learning experiences for others.